volodia99/kintomo/README.md

 ## Notebooks

 Examples are provided in the `kintomo/notebooks` directory.
-To run them:
+To run them, git clone this repo, create a virtual environment with `uv venv`, and do:

 ```shell
 uv run jupyter lab $PATH_TO_NOTEBOOK/notebook.ipynb